msa-em/nanocartography/02_orientation.md

 rotation can best be considered by illustrating a vector in a cube (e.g., \[111\] in [](#fig6)) in both the standard projection ([](#fig6)c) and a projection normal to the vector ([](#fig6)d), and the $\varphi_c$ being the relative rotation by which the entire cube rotates.
-Again, while the CBED pattern of the \[111\] is presented it is only used to orient the practical aspect of the microscope to developing a tip/tilt map.
+Again, while the CBED pattern of the \[111\] is presented, it is only used to orient the practical aspect of the microscope to developing a tip/tilt map.
 From these initial data, the tip/tilt map can be derived as follows.